 The award marks Austal USA’s first Coast Guard acquisition program and follows the company’s recent award of its first competitive steel shipbuilding contract, the Navy’s auxiliary floating drydock medium (AFDM).

-Mike Bell, Austal USA’s senior vice president of operations, said the shipyard will bring its proven lean manufacturing processes and facility design to the steel shipbuilding market.
+In a visit to the shipyard early this year, Mike Bell, senior vice president of operations, said the shipyard will bring its proven lean manufacturing processes and facility design to the steel shipbuilding market.
 These processes have helped deliver 24 ships to the Navy in the last nine years.